cmip6moap/project08/data/processed_data/README.md

-# Any output data that you produced

-Explain what the files are here

-If the data is too large to commit, then explain where it is stored on the Group Workspace
+The area_region_MST_{}.csv files are the regional annual average surface temperature anomaly (relative to 1861-1890) for 4 main SSPs from the MMM of CMIP6 models.
+These are used in the making of figures 2 and 3